 - As the Brennan Center for Justice describes, "EagleAl takes from sources including the National Change of Address database, criminal justice records, and tax property data to create massive lists of voters.
 From there, it highlights names of potentially ineligible voters using criteria that are at best unreliable and at worst irrelevant, such as matching names on voter lists with change-of-address forms or felony convictions or even just registration at nursing homes (baselessly implying that nursing home residents are somehow not competent to vote).
 Amateur investigators take the highlighted names and look for purported evidence of voter ineligibility, like a social media posting from out of state.
-They can then use EagleAl to auto-prepare challenge forms in a couple of clicks." - In addition to facilitating mass challenges to voter eligibility, EagleAl has been pitched to election administrators in several states as a replacement for ERIC.

-- In response to the Columbia County Board of Elections in Georgia considering a contract with EagleAI, national and state-based groups sent the board letters to the Board outlining their legal and policy concerns about using EagleAI for voter list maintenance. - Letter from the Brennan Center to the Columbia County Board of Elections - Letter from Fair Fight to the Columbia County Board of Elections
+They can then use EagleAl to auto-prepare challenge forms in a couple of clicks." - In addition to facilitating mass challenges to voter eligibility, EagleAl has been pitched to election administrators in several states as a replacement for ERIC. - In response to the Columbia County Board of Elections in Georgia considering a contract with EagleAl, national and state-based groups sent letters to the Board outlining their legal and policy concerns about using EagleAl for voter list maintenance. - Letter from the Brennan Center to the Columbia County Board of Elections - Letter from Fair Fight to the Columbia County Board of Elections - National and state-based groups also sent the Florida Secretary of State a letter in response to a directive that Florida supervisors of elections use data produced by EagleAl for list maintenance. - Letter from All Voting is Local Action to Florida Secretary of State Cord Byrd